Douglass Wallop: Personal life

-On January 6, 1949, Wallop married writer and actress Lucille Fletcher.
+Wallop was, like Joe Boyd of The Year the Yankees Lost the Pennant, a lifelong fan of the Washington Senators.
+He may have modeled Joe Boyd's and Joe Hardy's characters on Joe Judge, a star of the Senators from more than twenty years earlier, whose daughter Wallop dated in the 1940s.

+Wallop married author Lucille Fletcher, who had written Sorry, Wrong Number, in 1949.
 He had two daughters, Dorothy Louise and Wendy Elizabeth.
-Wallop’s interests included chess, sailing, music, and woodworking.
-He lived in Arlington, Virginia, for a time.
-In 1963, he moved to Oxford.
+He and Lucille lived in Arlington, Virginia for a time, then moved to Oxford, Maryland on the Eastern Shore in 1963.

 Wallop died on April 2, 1985, aged 65, at a hospital in Washington, D.C.